D2O: Dynamic Discriminative Operations for Efficient Long-Context Inference of Large Language Models

 \textbf{EMA Threshold}.
-After calculating similarities and identifying candidate tokens $\{\mathbf{K}_{*}^{\text{nearest}}\}$, directly applying average weighted fusion to token pairs can lead to feature dispersion.
-Additionally, as depicted in Figure~\ref{fig: attenion}, attention patterns in higher layers exhibit a staircase-like pattern, indicating a focus on local window information.
-Besides, since only a few critical tokens exist outside these local windows, indiscriminately merging all candidate tokens can introduce redundant information or noise, ultimately impacting inference accuracy.
-Inspired by the exponential moving average (EMA)~\cite{Hunter1986TheEW, DBLP:conf/nips/BusbridgeRALDCW23} feature used in time-series tasks, which prioritizes more recent data thus enhancing sensitivity to data changes, we propose EMA threshold for token-level operation.
-Our approach emphasizes the importance of recent similarity between current evicted tokens and conserved tokens while smoothing historical similarity information between previously evicted tokens and conserved tokens.
-Specifically, the impact of past token similarity thresholds diminishes exponentially over time, assigning increased weight to more recent thresholds.
-The EMA threshold is shown as:
+After calculating similarities and identifying candidate tokens ${\mathbf{K}_{*}^{\text{nearest}}}$, directly applying average weighted fusion to token pairs could lead to feature dispersion~\citep{Liang2022NotAP}.
+Additionally, as depicted in Figure~\ref{fig: attenion}, attention patterns in higher layers exhibit a staircase-like structure, indicating a focus on local window information.
+Moreover, since only a few critical tokens exist outside these local windows, indiscriminately merging all candidate tokens can introduce redundant information or noise, ultimately affecting inference accuracy.
+Inspired by the exponential moving average (EMA)~\citep{Hunter1986TheEW, DBLP:conf/nips/BusbridgeRALDCW23} used in time-series tasks—which prioritizes more recent data and enhances sensitivity to data changes—we propose an EMA threshold for token-level operations.
+Our approach emphasizes the importance of recent similarity between current evicted tokens and preserved tokens while smoothing historical similarity information between previously evicted and preserved tokens.
+Specifically, the influence of past token similarity thresholds diminishes exponentially over time, assigning greater weight to more recent thresholds.
+The EMA threshold is formulated as:

-where the initial threshold $\tau$ is set to the average of the highest similarity values from the eviction token to the conserved set, as calculated within the similarity matrix $\mathbf{U}_{t}$ at each forward step $t$.
-The smoothing constant $\beta$ modulates the balance between the current similarity matrix $\mathbf{U}_{t}$ and the previous similarity thresholds $\tau_{t-1}$, with higher values of $\beta$ increasing sensitivity to changes in current similarity.
-If the maximum similarity of the current evicted token is less than $\tau_{i}$, it is permanently discarded.
-Otherwise, a weighted merge strategy is used.
+The initial threshold $\tau$ is set to the average of the highest similarity values between evicted tokens and the conserved set, as computed from the similarity matrix $\mathbf{U}_{t}$ at each forward step $t$.
+The smoothing constant $\beta$ regulates the balance between the current similarity matrix $\mathbf{U}_{t}$ and the previous similarity threshold $\tau_{t-1}$, with higher values of $\beta$ increasing sensitivity to changes in current similarity.
+If the maximum similarity of a given evicted token is lower than $\tau_{i}$, it is permanently discarded.
+Otherwise, a weighted merging strategy is applied.

 \textbf{Weighted Merging}.
-Specifically, for a conserved token, eviction tokens that exhibit higher similarity should be assigned greater weights.
-Thereby, we use weighted merging instead of averaged merging since the approach mitigates potential errors stemming from imperfect token scoring.
+Lastly, for a conserved token, evicted tokens with higher similarity should be assigned greater weights.
+Therefore, we use weighted merging instead of averaged merging, as this approach mitigates potential errors arising from imperfect token scoring.
 The weighted merging formulas are defined as: